common-workflow-language/common-workflow-language/design-decisions/conditionals-2019.md

 ![basic patterns](conditionals/conditional-patterns-1.png)

 The design adds a new field `when` to a `WorkflowStep`.
 This field is an expression that evaluates to `True` or `False`.
-Depending on this valeue the encolosed step is run or not.
+The executor runs the step if the value is `True`, skips it if `False`.
+A skipped step produces `null` values on all it's outputs.

-The design also adds a new field `pickValue` which operates after `linkMerge` and serves to filter out null values.
-While this can be used independently of the conditionals feature the `first_non_null` and `only_non_null` are intended for the specific case where a list of inputs
-- some coming from conditional steps - converge on a scalar input.
+The design also adds a new `Sink` field `pickValue` which operates after `linkMerge` and serves to filter out null values.
+While this can be used independently of the conditionals feature the `first_non_null` and `only_non_null` operators are intended for the specific case where a list of inputs - some coming from conditional steps - converge on a scalar input.

 ## Conditionals in the context of CWL